AntreasAntoniou/DeepClassificationBot/Readme.md

 ----------------------
 Welcome to the Classification Bot codebase.
 Classification Bot is an attempt of simplifying the collection, extraction and preprocessing of data as well as providing an end to end pipeline for using them to train large deep neural networks.

-The system is composed of scrapers, data_extractors, preprocessors, deep neural network models using Keras and an easy to use deployment module.
+The system is composed of scrapers, data_extractors, preprocessors, deep neural network models using [Keras](https://github.com/fchollet/keras) provided by [Francois Chollet](https://github.com/fchollet)  and an easy to use deployment module.

 **To Install**
 Make sure you have a GPU as the training is very compute intensive